History of clothing and textiles: Ancient China

-The earliest evidence of silk production in China was found at the sites of Yangshao culture in Xia, Shanxi, where a cocoon of bombyx mori, the domesticated silkworm, cut in half by a sharp knife is dated to between 5000 and 3000 BC.
+The earliest known evidence of silk production in China occurs at the sites of Yangshao culture in Xia, Shanxi, where a cocoon of bombyx mori, the domesticated silkworm, cut in half by a sharp knife, dates from between 5000 and 3000 BC.
 Fragments of primitive looms are also seen from the sites of Hemudu culture in Yuyao, Zhejiang, dated to about 4000 BC.
-Scraps of silk were found in a Liangzhu culture site at Qianshanyang in Huzhou, Zhejiang, dating back to 2700 BC.
-Other fragments have been recovered from royal tombs in the [Shang Dynasty] (c.
-1600 – c.
+Scraps of silk have been found in a Liangzhu culture site at Qianshanyang in Huzhou, Zhejiang, dating back to 2700 BC.
+Other fragments have been recovered from royal tombs of the [Shang Dynasty] (c.
+1600 to c.
 1046 BC).

 Under the Shang Dynasty, Han Chinese clothing or Hanfu consisted of a yi, a narrow-cuffed, knee-length tunic tied with a sash, and a narrow, ankle-length skirt, called shang, worn with a bixi, a length of fabric that reached the knees.
-Clothing of the elite was made of silk in vivid primary colours.
+Clothing of the élite was made of silk in vivid primary colours.